 YWCA Metro Vancouver was established in 1897, in a small cottage at 633 Homer Street.
-Our founders were dedicated women concerned about the salvation, safety and living conditions of young women new to the city.
+Our founders were dedicated women concerned about the safety and wellbeing of young women new to the city.

 After nearly 125 years supporting women and families as they pursue their dreams and goals, YWCA Metro Vancouver is now one of the province’s largest and most diversified non-profit organizations.
 And while we continuously evolve to meet the changing needs of our community, we remain committed to our overarching vision: We boldly envision a just and equitable world for women, families and allies.

 The organization’s original location was a cottage at 633 Homer Street.

 In 1904 the YWCA acquired property at Dunsmuir and Burrard, which served as its home base until the mid-90s.

 In 1944 we opened the Pender Y to serve the needs of the Chinese community.

 In 1979 we opened Canada’s first second-stage transition house for women and their children leaving violence.